givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     ![Under Resize your pool, Auto Scale is selected, and the same formula displays.](media/image66.png "Resize your pool section")

-5. Set the Evaluation interval to 5 minutes.
+5. Set the Evaluation interval to **5 minutes**.
 This is the shortest interval over which Batch will re-evaluate whatever code you supply for the Auto Scale formula.

     ![Evaluation interval is set to five minutes.](media/image67.png "Evaluation interval")